Denoise to Track: Harnessing Video Diffusion Priors for Robust Correspondence: Method

 Having identified both the optimal attention head and the most informative frequency components, we incorporate these insights into a practical tracking framework, \method{}, as illustrated in \cref{fig:framework}.
 To determine which denoising step provides the strongest perceptual cues, we first evaluate VDiT on synthetic videos.
 During generation, latent features are extracted at each diffusion step, and pseudo-labels are produced using CoTracker3 \cite{karaev2025cotracker3}.
 Our experiment shows that the final denoising step consistently yields the most reliable features.
 Based on this observation, we perturb real-world videos with noise corresponding to the final diffusion step and perform a single-step denoising to extract features.

 From the denoised latent features, we extract the representation from the best-performing head, which provides the most reliable correspondence priors.
 To minimize interference from positional information, we selectively remove high-frequency components.
-Notably, in current VDiTs, videos are compressed into a latent space via a VAE.
+Specifically, we evaluate all heads and progressively filter high-frequency components (on temporal, vertical, and horizontal axes) to select the best head and frequency band using the Average Jaccard metric on TAPVid-DAVIS.
+A fixed optimal head index is selected for each backbone, remains consistent across datasets, and can be directly applied without the need for re-selection.
+Notably, in current VDiTs, videos are compressed into a latent space by a VAE encoder along both spatial and temporal dimensions, and denoising is then performed within this latent space.
 To alleviate temporal information loss during this process, we set the VAE temporal scale to 1.
+The resulting features are then up-sampled to match the original video resolution.

 Trajectories are generated by applying a soft-argmax operation to the correlation maps, enhancing localization robustness across frames.
 To estimate point visibility, we employ a forward-backward consistency check: after computing a new point, a backward trajectory is traced from this point, and the deviation between the two trajectories is measured.
 Points whose deviations exceed a predefined threshold are considered occluded.
 To further improve tracking stability, we introduce a feature refinement mechanism.
-The query feature is refined using features from the newly tracked position so that the tracker remains robust to appearance variations and drift over long sequences.
+When a trajectory point is updated and verified as visible, the current query feature is refined using the feature extracted from the newly tracked position.
+This refinement follows a moving-average scheme, allowing the tracker to gradually integrate information from successfully tracked points and thereby remain robust to appearance variations and drift over long sequences.
+By systematically leveraging VDiT's visual priors, the proposed framework demonstrates strong and reliable performance across diverse real-world videos.